- What are the seven summits?

 You should invest time and money and train your mind to overcome the climbing challenge when the weather gets tough.

-Extreme weather and altitude sickness can lower your chance of getting to the summit.
+Extreme weather and altitude sickness can increase your risk of not reaching the summit.

 But pre-climbing preparation helps your body to overcome these challenges.